 Over the past decade, as Internet security has become a chief concern of IT professionals, one of the most common questions administrators and users ask is, “Which is more secure, SFTP or FTPS?”

-In short, both file transfer protocols offer a high level of security and both are suitable for meeting the requirements imposed on most organizations by internal policies and state and federal regulations, including the Health Insurance Portability And Accountability Act (HIPAA), the Sarbanes-Oxley Act (SOX), the Gramm-Leach-Bliley Act (GLBA), etc.
+In short, both file transfer protocols offer a high level of security and both are suitable for meeting the requirements imposed on most organizations by internal policies and state and federal regulations, including the EU General Data Protection Regulation (GDPR), the Payment Card Industry Data Security Standard (PCI DSS), the Health Insurance Portability And Accountability Act (HIPAA), the Sarbanes-Oxley Act (SOX), the Gramm-Leach-Bliley Act (GLBA), etc.

 For those looking for a deeper understanding of the differences between these two file transfer protocols, this article reviews what we mean by “security” and then examines how these protocols work and what mechanisms they use to ensure the security of a transmission.